Salt Lake City

 publiclands@slcgov.com

-Salt Lake City Public Lands is pleased to present the community-informed Vision Plan for Glendale Regional Park, the redevelopment of the former Raging Waters/Twin Peaks water park site.
+In 2021-2022, Salt Lake City Public Lands worked closely with Glendale community members and other Salt Lake City residents to develop a community-informed Vision Plan for Glendale Regional Park, the redevelopment of the former Raging Waters/Seven Peaks water park site.
 View the interactive Vision Plan online here or the full Vision Plan document here.

-Highlights of the plan are centered in the public feedback received and include:
+Highlights of the plan are rooted in public feedback and include:

 • Community Gathering and Event Spaces – a promenade/community plaza spanning the north central gateway, an event stage and lawn, smaller pavilions and picnic lawns, and a riverside beach and boardwalk.